cooldudedev2/hotdisk/README.md

-go to d: and open autorun.inf and when you see (directory)= next to it put d:/doom.exe tevelth,save it autorun.inf thirteenth,take out the disk and put it some where safe
+go to d: and open autorun.inf and when you see (directory)= next to it put d:/doom.exe tevelth,save it autorun.inf thirteenth,take out the disk and put it some where safe fourteenth,when you want to play it put the disc in and it will automaticlly run the game like its a gsme disc that you bought at the store